Skip to main content

 If a freezer is unavailable, the sample should be placed on ice (i.e., in an insulated container with ice packs) and then transported to a freezer as soon as possible.

 Samples of dead bees are preferred for a suspected poisoning.
-The two other sampling methods described here are included for completeness but are more difficult and more likely to be collected by an authorised officer if required for the investigation.
+The 2 other sampling methods described here are included for completeness but are more difficult and more likely to be collected by an authorised officer if required for the investigation.

 Dead bees from outside the hive